 - Changing the attribute on the source object, will change the same attribute of all objects, using the style reference to the source object.

 - Link and reuse other documents in the current document.

 - Define and use style activation groups to activate and deactivate style folders in a single step.
 Style activation groups can be used to define alternate style variations.

 - Define and use conditions to assign a common style to the visibility of objects or text selections.

-- Presets - Contains all details about presets, including the Presets panel and how to manage document presets and global presets.
+- Presets - Contains details about presets, including the Presets panel and how to manage document presets and global presets.

-- Styles - Contains all details about styles, including the Styles panel and how to create and apply styles on objects.
+- Styles - Contains details about styles, including the Styles panel and how to create and apply styles on objects.

-- References - Contains more details on how to use object references to define styles using references.
+- References - Contains details on how to use object references to define styles using references.
 The use of Reference canvases to better organize symbols and styles is also described here.

 - Override - Contains details on how to setup and edit style and symbol overrides.

-- Style Activation - Describes how to create and use style activation groups, to automatically select between alternate style and symbol definitions.
+- Style Activation - Describes how to create and use style activation groups, to automatically select alternate style and symbol definitions.